-Does the NGO have both activity files, and an organisation file on the IATI Registry?
+- Does the publisher have both Activity Files, and an Organisation File on the IATI Registry?
 Both are required.

-How many activities does the NGO publish?
+- How many activities does the organsation publish?
 This gives a picture of the size and regional/sector focus of the organisation.

-Does the XML validate against the IATI Standard validator (link below)?
+- Does the XML validate against the IATI Standard validator?
 This validator checks if the data meets the rules of the IATI Schema, for example, are the dates in the correct format?

-- Go to the dashboard and select your organisation.
+- Go to the IATI Dashboard and select your organisation.
 In the table of contents there is a section for data quality.
 Any files failing validation will be highlighted here.

 - Download the Excel spreadsheet from gov.uk that outlines the DFID minimum requirements.
 This is a more intensive process, but is the most accurate way of getting a complete picture of your data quality.
 Open up the XML of your data in a browser that keeps the category format, for example, Firefox or Google Chrome.
 Go through the data, looking to see if all the required fields are present and if the content meets the standard outlined in tab 3 of the spreadsheet.